ReclusiveEagle/WIP/src/encoding/Germany-Build-Order.md

 ----------------------------------------------------------|----------------------------------------------------------|
 Always know where Barbarian camps are.                    |Relies on RNG to make up for the loss of Culture.         |
 More Gold overall due to always knowing where camps are.  |Barbarian Camps Spawning falls off after Turn 100+        |
-Potential to earn 5 Policies by Turn 120 (RNG)            |Accelerates early Policy gain at the cost of increasing   |
+Potential to earn 5 Policies by Turn 120 (RNG)            |Accelerates early Policy gain at the cost of increasing Policy costs overall. |
-Potential to gain more Units than normal (RNG)            |Policy costs overall.                                     |
+Potential to gain more Units than normal (RNG)            |